5jt/dyalog-cookbook/manuscript/12 Scheduled Tasks.md

 A> # Third-party user commands
 A>
 A> Naturally there are quite a number of useful third-party user commands available.
-For details how to install them see Appendix 2.
+For details how to install them see "[Appendix 2 — User commands](./51 Appendix 2 — User commands.html)".

 Now the first four digits, 8007, mean that what follows is a win32 status code.
 The last 4 are the status code.
 This is a  number that needs to be converted into decimal: